jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [Rothaus:76] O. S. Rothaus.
 On bentù functions.
 J. Comb.
 Theory, Ser.
 A, 20(3):300-305, 1976.

 ..
+[SarkarMaitra:00] Sarkar, P. and Maitra, S. (2000a).
+Construction of nonlinear boolean functions with important cryptographic properties.
+In EUROCRYPT, pages 488ñ511.

+..
 [Siegenthaler:84] Siegenthaler, T. (1984).
 Correlation-immunity of nonlinear combining functions for cryptographic applications.
 IEEE Transactions on Information Theory, 30(5):776ñ.

 ..
 [Siegenthaler:85] Thomas Siegenthaler.
 Decrypting a class of stream ciphers using ciphertext only.
 IEEE Transactions on Computers, 34(1):81-85, 1985.